moodle/devdocs/docs/guides/moodleapp/customisation/remote-themes-upgrade-guide.md

 ## Header toolbar

-On the header toolbar, we’ve added a bottom border that you can disable.
+On the header toolbar, we've added a bottom border that you can disable.

 ### Border width and color (new)